Kong/docs.konghq.com/app/_hub/kong-inc/post-function/how-to/_index.md

 nav_title: Getting started with Post-function
 ---

-Let's test out the post-function plugin by changing some request header names.
+Let's test out the Post-function plugin by changing some request header names.

 We'll try it out on two types of headers: headers set via a plugin (in this case, [Rate Limiting](/hub/kong-inc/rate-limiting/)), and latency headers from {{site.base_gateway}}).